kylestetz/CLNDR/README.md

 Changelog
 =========
+`v1.0.9 ~ 2013-10-16`: Fixed an i18n bug where the days of the week would start on a Monday correctly, but the calendar grid would still start as if the first day of the week was Sunday.
+This fix correctly uses moment.js's current settings to determine the first day of the week.
+If you are planning to use CLNDR in multiple languages, update to this version!

 `v1.0.8 ~ 2013-10-14`: Deprecated the use of `days[].id`, adding it instead to the list of classes.
 You no longer have to set an `id` for each day element, and if you do it will be completely ignored.
 Just keep using `days[].classes`!
 Fixed a bug where an adjacent month's day would show up as `last-month` or `next-month` incorrectly if the year was different.
 Added some validation to address a bug where ids would show up as `calendar-day-Invalid Date`.

 `v1.0.7 ~ 2013-09-30`: settled on jQuery's $.filter method, opening the door to IE 7 + 8 support.
 If you plan on supporting IE 8 or below, don't forget to use jQuery's 1.x branch, as 2.x has dropped IE 6 - 8 support.